 - Press and hold the brake pedal.

-- Holding down the lock button (on the control lever), move the control lever to position D and release the lock button.
+- While holding down the lock button (on the control lever), set the control lever to position D and release the lock button.

-- Wait until the automation switches on, creating a power circuit of the gearbox with the drive wheels (at the moment of switching on, a slight push is felt).
+- Wait until the automatic system switches on, creating a power connection between the gearbox and the drive wheels (at the moment of switching on, a slight jolt is felt).

-- Release the brake pedal and depress the accelerator pedal.
+- Release the brake pedal and press the accelerator pedal.

 Short stops